Trump, co-defendants to be arraigned in Georgia on Sept. 6

 Former President Trump will be arraigned next Wednesday in Georgia over charges he and 18 co-defendants sought to overturn the state’s election results.

-Trump’s arraignment has been set for Sept.
-6 at 9:30 a.m., the first of all the defendants, who are charged in a sweeping racketeering case alleging they joined a criminal enterprise bent on keeping Trump in power.
+Trump’s arraignment has been set for 9:30 a.m. on Sept.
+6, the first of all the defendants who are charged in a sweeping racketeering case alleging they joined a criminal enterprise bent on keeping Trump in power.

 All the defendants’ arraignments were set in 15-minute increments by Fulton County Superior Court Judge Scott McAfee.